childmindresearch/cloai/README.md

-# CLI OpenAI
+# Cloai

-CLI OpenAI (cloai) is a command-line interface for interacting with the OpenAI API.
-It provides a set of commands to interact with various OpenAI services such as GPT, Speech-to-Text (STT), Text-to-Speech (TTS), and Image Generation.
+Cloai is a generic interface to large language models.
+It enables the usage of various prompting techniques (currently: chain of verification, chain of density, instructor) across a wide variety of models, whilst using an identical interface.

 ## Installation